jimshowalter/architecture-enforcer/README.md

 java -jar architecture-enforcer-1.0-SNAPSHOT.jar /path/to/architecture-enforcer/target/test-classes/SampleTarget2.yaml /path/to/architecture-enforcer/target/test-classes/architecture-enforcer-sample-1.0-SNAPSHOT.war /path/to/architecture-enforcer/target -i/path/to/architecture-enforcer/target/test-classes/SampleIgnores.txt
 ```

 4. (Optional) Run this tool from Eclipse or IntelliJ, by running the Main class.
+This can be useful later if you need to step through this tool in a debugger.

 5. Using one of the provided sample yaml files as a starting point, define the target state for your project.
-This can take weeks for a large project, but you can start by just defining a few basic layers (for example, data, logic, and UI), then iterate.
+This can take weeks or months for a large project, but you can start by just defining a few basic layers (for example, data, logic, and UI), then iterate.
 (It's probably better to start small anyway, instead of trying to boil the ocean in one shot.)

 We provide two sample yaml files: